djalbat/inference/README.md

   const { page } = update;

   if (page) {
-    this.render(update);
+    update = page;  ///

+    this.forceUpdate(update);
   }
 }
 ```

-Keeping this kind of logic out of the `render()` method keeps it simple.
-Note also that the `forceUpdate()` method could just as easily have been employed here, whatever is needed.
+Again it is worth noting that Keeping this kind of logic out of the `render()` method keeps it simple.
+Note also that the `update` argument has been refined before passing it on.
+Whether or not this is done is really just a matter of taste.

 ## Filtering updates